Reviews for The Prototype

 While interesting, the story is predictable, beyond one major twist.
 The mystery of why Kanda wants to meet Clay is quickly resolved, as are questions of his mysterious origins related to being adopted by American parents.
 Over the course of the novel, Clay evolves from a nerd to the guy who gets the girl.
 Clay’s occasional incredulousness about all the craziness that happens around him feels genuine.

 The book has a certain noir charm, with its over-the-top action, cloned Russian gangsters, and Clay’s spy skills (derived from playing video games).
 It reads like a retro-style video game, complete with laughable evil minion dialogue in which the good guys must “pay with pain,” a phrase best read with a Russian accent.
 The book’s action comes with a wink and a nudge.
 The best elements of the book peel back the world of Japanese automakers, giving a glimpse of Tokyo and what it feels like to drive fantastic cars, all while living a fantasy-filled life.
 The book’s violence is not graphic and neither is its sexuality.
 It satirizes gaming life and thrillers in general in a way that is genuine and enjoyable, cleverly mixing classic thriller techniques with science fiction elements from cloning to nanotechnology.
-Prototype is a satirical thriller that gets its kicks from its speed and its willingness to explore the boundaries of what defines humanity.
+The Prototype is a satirical thriller that gets its kicks from its speed and its willingness to explore the boundaries of what defines humanity.

 Reader's Favorite